zydou/arti/doc/dev/notes/rpc-meta-draft.md

 id
 : An identifier for the request.
-  This may be a positive integer or a string.
+  This may be an integer or a string.
 It is required.
-  Implementations MUST accept integers up to U64_MAX.
+  Arti will accept integers between `INT64_MIN` and `INT64_MAX`.

 obj
 : An identifier for the object that will receive this request.
   This is a string.
 It is required.

 method
 : A string naming the method to invoke.
 It is required.
+  Method names are namespaced;
+  For now, we commit to not using any method name beginning with "x-" or "X-".
+  (If you want to reserve any other prefix, we can eventually start a registry or something.)

 params
 : An object describing the parameters for the.
 It is optional.